jagzuk/Getting_And_Cleaning_Data/CodeBook.md

 Of relevance to this project, the data comprises 3 files each of training and test data, one file containing activity labels and one file containing variable labels.
 See Source Data Overview for more information on these files.

 The purporse of the script is to combine these 8 files into a single tidy data set showing the average of all mean and standard deviation observations for each subject and activity.
-This is achived by performing the following operations:
+This is achieved by performing the following operations:

-- Download and unzip the source data
+- Downloading and unzipping the source data
-- Merge 3 traing and 3 test into one core data table
+- Merging the 3 training and 3 test files into one core data table
-- Select only the average and standard deviation measures
+- Selecting only the average and standard deviation measures
-- Replace the activity id with a descriptive name
+- Replacing the activity ids with descriptive names
-- Add the appropriate names to all variables
+- Adding the appropriate names to all variables
-- Calculate the average value for each subject/activity
+- Summarising to a mean of each measure on a per subject/activity basis
-- Write the resultant data set to the file tidy_data_set.txt
+- Outputting the resultant data set to the file tidy_data_set.txt

 ## Programming Environment